Contact Us

 Creative Arts Program

 St Andrew’s College runs a comprehensive Creative Arts program, with opportunities in disciplines such as music, drama, visual art, creative writing, and dance.
-The program aims to provide both high-level professional development opportunities for advanced artists, as well as general opportunities for participation at all levels to increase well-being and personal development.
+The program aims to provide both high-level mentorship and professional development opportunities for advanced artists, as well as broader opportunities for participation at all levels to increase personal development.

 Music ensembles

-Currently the College supports a chapel choir, a big band, and a chamber string ensemble.
-These core ensembles are student-led and open to all college residents.
-Each ensemble generally rehearses on a weekly basis during semester and enjoys a range of performance opportunities.
-Various auxiliary ensembles run depending on student demand; these include chamber music such as string quartets and piano trios, jazz combos, big choir, music theatre ensembles, rock bands, and a cappella vocal groups.
-While running under student leadership, Creative Arts also offers the opportunity for professional mentorship by established musicians.
+The College supports a number of musical ensembles including a Choir, Jazz/Big Band, and a Chamber Ensemble, affectionately known as ‘Chemble’.
+These core ensembles are student-convened under the mentorship of our Head of Creative Arts, and open to all students.
+Each ensemble generally rehearses on a weekly basis during the semester and enjoys a range of performance opportunities.
+Various auxiliary ensembles run depending on student demand; these include string quartets and piano trios, jazz combos, rock bands, and acapella vocal groups.
+The Head of Creative Arts also organises opportunities for ensembles to receive professional mentorship from established musicians.

 Palladian Cup

-The Intercol performing arts competition, the Palladian Cup, is a year-long campaign across multiple genres of the arts.
-Participation across the various categories is usually student-led and provides opportunities for students to be involved in a range of different activities including group dance, choir, musical ensembles, debating, drama, and art.
+The Intercollegiate performing arts competition, the Palladian Cup, is a year-long campaign across multiple genres of the arts.
+Participation across the various categories is led by the Student’s Club and provides opportunities for students to be involved in a range of different activities including group dance, choir, musical ensembles, oration, debating, drama, and visual art.

-DramSoc is a student-led theatrical production.
-Running in second semester of each year, a play is chosen by a cast of student creatives, including director and producer, who audition their peers for acting roles.
-The entire production is put together by the student creative team, with assistance from Operations, and plays in the dining hall each year to a capacity audience of members of the college community.
+The student-led Drama Society or ‘DramSoc’ produce a theatrical play each year.
+Running in the second semester, a play is chosen by a cast of student creatives, including director and producer, who audition their peers for acting roles.
+With support and mentorship by the College, an elaborate set is constructed in the College Dining Hall each year, and the production is performed to a capacity audience of members of the College community.

 Professor Ian Jack Prize for New Creative Work